 CAL mini-grant funds are designed to support faculty research, scholarship, and creative activities.
-Funds may be used to support travel to archives or field sites, publication-related expenses (including permissions and indexing), participant recruitment, equipment purchases, research assistance, and other costs associated with scholarly and creative endeavors.
+Funds may be used to support travel to archives or field sites, publication-related expenses (including permissions and indexing), participant recruitment, research assistance, equipment purchases, and other costs associated with scholarly and creative endeavors.
 Grants for publication-related expenses are particularly appropriate in cases where publication costs are unusually high due to artwork, maps, photographs, permissions, and other special production elements.
 Awards for publication-related expenses will be paid to faculty members as a taxable stipend.
-Please note that mini-grant awards do not fund conference-related travel.
+When applying for awards for equipment purchases, faculty should demonstrate that equipment is not currently available through their departments, the libraries, or other JMU sources and must follow all JMU procurement policies.
+Please note that mini-grant awards do not fund conference-related travel

 Award amount: Up to $2,500